Mazon Creek fossil beds

-The Mazon Creek fossil beds are a conservation lagerstätte found near Morris, in Grundy County, Illinois.
+The Mazon Creek fossil beds are a konservat-lagerstätte found near Morris, in Grundy County, Illinois.
 The fossils are preserved in ironstone concretions, formed approximately in the mid-Pennsylvanian epoch of the Carboniferous period.
 These concretions frequently preserve both hard and soft tissues of animal and plant materials, as well as many soft-bodied organisms that do not normally fossilize.
 The quality, quantity and diversity of fossils in the area, known since the mid-nineteenth century, make the Mazon Creek lagerstätte important to paleontologists attempting to reconstruct the paleoecology of the sites.
 The locality was declared a National Historic Landmark in 1997.